Eurocode 3 (EN 1993-1-1)

 Fabrication Type

-Select the fabrication method — this affects buckling curves, section classification limits, and shear-area sub-formula routing per 6.2.6(3):
+Select the fabrication method.
+This affects buckling curves, section classification limits, and the applicable shear-area path under 6.2.6:

 • Rolled - standard hot-rolled sections (IPE, HEB, HEA, UKB, UKC)